manhhoang/Programming-Is-Awesome/README.md

 ### Monitoring
 - [Ganglia](http://ganglia.info/) - Ganglia is a scalable distributed monitoring system for high-performance computing systems such as clusters and Grids.
+- [Nagios](https://www.nagios.org/) - Nagios provides enterprise-class Open Source IT monitoring, network monitoring, server and applications monitoring.
+- [Datadog](https://www.datadoghq.com/) - See metrics from all of your apps, tools & services in one place with Datadog's cloud monitoring as a service solution.
+- [New Relic](https://newrelic.com/) - A software analytics tool suite used by developers, ops, and software companies to understand how your applications are performing in development.
+- [Perfino](https://www.ej-technologies.com/products/perfino/overview.html) - Perfino is a zero-overhead APM solution for monitoring Java application servers.
+- [Sensu](https://sensuapp.org/) - Monitor servers, services, application health, and business KPIs.
+- [OverOps](https://www.overops.com/) - Know why Java code fails in production.

 ### Load Balancer
 - [HAProxy](http://www.haproxy.org/) - The Reliable, High Performance TCP/HTTP Load Balancer.